 Files tab

 This tab displays the different versions of the app you've uploaded.
 If the app you're editing is new, you’ll see only one version, which will be automatically uploaded with the file you sent at the beginning of the document.
-By clicking on the Edit button you can modify some parameters associated with the version to be published:

 - Languages: Languages in which this version of the app is available.